RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 A Jupyter Notebook is a Textfile, similar to this one, but besides layouted text, it allows you to include program code that can be executed.
 You can start a Jupyter Notebook by entering `jupyter notebook <path_to_the_notebook>` into the WinPython Command Prompt of your Python installation.
 It will take some time and than open in your browser.
 The Jupyter Notebooks reside in the same folder of the git Repository as this file.
 Before you start it, make sure you got the latest version by pulling from the repository.

 ## Plan before you code
 Yes, you probably have heard that before, and yes, each of us also started coding before thinking.
-Most time it is a bad decision, because it costs you time at, you run into errors you would have avoided otherwise and maintaining the code is difficult.
+Most time it is a bad decision, because it costs you time, you run into errors you would have avoided otherwise and maintaining the code is difficult.

 So before you code, you should have a goal, for example: I want to plot the measured temperature data of two measurements.
 So than, what are your steps: